emf-creaf/emf_newsletters/Current.md

   + New version of package meteoland (v.2.0.0) released
   + New version of package medfate (v.
 2.9.3) released
   + New version of package meteospain (v.
 0.1.2) released
+  + New version of package sapfluxnetr (v.
+0.1.4) released

 ### New datasets in the EMF catalog
   + Other: PlantClim v1.2